Home Warranty When Buying a House: Buyer & Seller Guide

 Timing and Strategy

 In Your Initial Offer: Include a clause requesting seller-paid home warranty coverage as part of your offer terms.
-This is particularly effective in buyer's markets where sellers need incentives to close deals.
+This is particularly effective in buyer-friendly markets where sellers need incentives to close deals.

 After Home Inspection: If the inspection reveals older appliances or systems nearing replacement, use these findings to request a home warranty.
 Sellers often prefer paying for a warranty over making expensive repairs or replacements.

 As a Closing Concession: If the seller is reluctant to reduce the purchase price, suggest they pay for a home warranty instead.
-This costs them less than a price reduction and provides you with valuable protection.
+A $500 warranty often costs the seller far less than a price reduction and provides you with valuable protection.
+For more on cost-split scenarios, see who pays for a home warranty.

 Sample Contract Language